Testing

 • Yes.
 You can get hepatitis C again any time you are exposed to the virus.
 This is called reinfection.

-• Medication work just as well to treat hepatitis C reinfection.
+• Medication works just as well to treat hepatitis C reinfection.

 • Getting medication and being cured of hepatitis C infection does not protect you from future infection.